What Makes a Channel Account Manager Valuable to their Partner Network?

 The other way for an incentive program to bomb is to announce it only once and expect everyone to remember it.

 The only way you’re going to keep them interested is to communicate and to do it often.
 Continual tracking and posting results will help keep partners motivated.
-Partners are competitive by nature and they like to meet goals just like anyone else, but if you can’t tell them how close or far they are from reaching those goals, it’s not going to push them where you want them to be.
+Partners are competitive by nature and they like to meet goals just like anyone else.
+However, if you can’t tell them how close they are from reaching those goals, it’s not going to push them where you want them to be.

 Ideally, vendors are using POS tracking tools and can quickly know where a partner stands in the promotion.
 It’s even better if a vendor’s utilizing mobile-friendly apps that allow reps to quickly see where they stand.